 - Find the ‘Groceries’ menu or equivalent on the home page – this is often presented as a drop-down menu

 - Keep following the categories to find the item you wish to order e.g. Groceries > Fruit & Vegetables > Fresh Vegetables > Broccoli, Cauliflower & Cabbage

 - Select the item you want to order and click ‘Add’ to add it to your basket.
-You can set the quantity (either by number of packets or by quantity/weight with loose produce).
+You can set the quantity (either by the number of packets or by quantity/weight with loose produce).

 - Once you’ve finished selecting all your groceries, click ‘Proceed to Check-Out’ or equivalent.

 - Make your payment to purchase your groceries.

 - You’re done!
-Now it’s just a case of waiting for your food to arrive right to your doorstep.
+Now it’s just a case of waiting for your food to arrive at your doorstep.

 Look out for special offers and discounts so you can make sure you’re not missing out on any great deals.